bitsacm/learning-articles/CP1.md

+---
+parent: index
+label: CP1
+title: CP1
-# Starting out with Competitive Programming
+bigtitle: Starting out with Competitive Programming
+---

+# {{page.bigtitle}}

 (This article is meant for beginners.
 If you have solved 100+ problems and are looking for guidance on